 Chrissie says "A photographic image can expose so many emotions and almost always transcends nations.
 Images are such a capable and powerful way of exposing situations of conflict and misery throughout the world and offer a compelling means of bringing about change.

-When I am working in a country such as India, I am not just a photographer, I am also a witness.
-I try to have a balanced view of people and to connect with them as human beings, rather than strangers worthy of my compassion.
+When I am travelling, I am not just a photographer, I am also an observer.
+I always maintain a balanced view of people and connect with them as human beings, rather than strangers worthy of my compassion.
 I look for what we have in common, not for that which makes us distant.